drscream/nic-cz-dns-crawler/README.md

 If you want formatted JSONs, just pipe the output through [jq](https://stedolan.github.io/jq/) or your tool of choice: `dns-crawler domain-list.txt | jq`.

+## How fast is it anyway?

+A single fairly modern laptop on ~50Mbps connection can crawl the entire *.cz* zone overnight, give or take (with `save_web_content` disabled), using 8 workers per CPU thread.

+Since the crawler is designed to be parallel, the actual speed depends almost entirely on the worker count.
+And it can scale accross multiple machines almost infinitely, so should you need a million domains crawled in an hour, you can always just throw more hardware at it (see below).

 ## Multithreaded crawling

 The crawler can run with multiple threads to speed things up when you have a lot of domains to go through.
 Communication betweeen the controller and workers is done through Redis (this makes it easy to run workers on multiple machines if needed, see below).